Zerro97/khuibeom.com/content/project/khuibeom.md

 ## What I learned
 I learnt to use Nuxt content for content management, UnoCSS for styling and github actions for devops.

 Apart from picking up new tools, I also learnt to follow lighthouse guideline and manage SEO meta tags.
-Below is lighthouse score which I feel quite proud of.

 ::cloudinaryImage
 ---